Key Worker Housing Schemes 2023

 Some local councils, social landlords and private housing developers run their own initiatives, though these can vary depending on your local council, the part of the UK you live in and your own circumstances.

-Finding a suitable scheme is the first hurdle, as you’ll also need to know which lenders are most likely to approve your mortgage application.
+Finding a suitable house buying schemes 2023 is the first hurdle, as you’ll also need to know which lenders are most likely to approve your mortgage application.
 This can be a complex process, which is why many key workers come to our mortgage broker to help them get on the property ladder.